 Designing a new kitchen or renovating a kitchen can be exciting, but it's always important to keep the size of the kitchen in mind as there are certain limitations when it comes to small kitchens.
 This article will also be helpful if you're trying to maximize the space in your small kitchen.
-There is an ideas here for every budget and taste, so do not worry.
+There is an abundance of ideas here for small kitchen design to suit every budget and taste, so do not worry.
 We hope you will walk away with plenty of inspiration and ideas to try out in your kitchen.
-Continue reading to find out all the ideas in store for you…
+Continue reading to find out all the ideas in store for you.

 Although there may not be space for a large dining table in the kitchen, you can always squeeze in a small table with a few stools so that there is no need for a separate dining room.
 Pick something that is light and fits properly in a corner to save space.

 One clever trick to design small kitchens is to choose only three colours for the kitchen as too many colours can make a small kitchen seem overcrowded and smaller.
 Sticking to a rigid colour scheme will also make your kitchen look more organised.